knope-dev/knope/docs/src/content/docs/reference/default-config.md

 changelog = "CHANGELOG.md"
 ```

-The `changelog` field is only set if there is a `CHANGELOG.md` file in the current directory.
+The `changelog` field is only set if there's a `CHANGELOG.md` file in the current directory.

 ### Cargo workspaces

-If there is a `Cargo.toml` file in the current directory that looks like a Cargo workspace,
+If there's a `Cargo.toml` file in the current directory that looks like a Cargo workspace,
 Knope will create a package for each member.

 :::caution